-Is your dog throwing up?
-Fortunately, vomiting in dogs is not usually a dire emergency.
-However, you should never ignore it.
-It's important to address your dog's vomiting so you can help him feel better soon.
+While it can be messy and unpleasant, it's fortunate that vomiting in dogs is not usually a dire emergency.
+Even so, you should never ignore it.
+It's important to address your dog's vomiting so you can help your canine feel better soon and make sure it's not the sign of something more serious.

 Why Do Dogs Vomit?